openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/_o_h___native_image.md

 Creates an **OH_NativeImage** instance as the consumer of the surface.

+This function is used only for memory cycling of the surface consumer.
+Memory rendering is not proactively performed in the created **OH_NativeImage** instance.

 This function cannot be used together with [OH_NativeImage_UpdateSurfaceImage](#oh_nativeimage_updatesurfaceimage).

+This function must be used in pair with **OH_NativeImage_AcquireNativeWindowBuffer** and **OH_NativeImage_ReleaseNativeWindowBuffer**.

 This function must be used in pair with [OH_NativeImage_Destroy](#oh_nativeimage_destroy).
 Otherwise, memory leak occurs.

+This function is not thread-safe.

 **System capability**: SystemCapability.Graphic.Graphic2D.NativeImage